frj1001/chromextension/README.md

 # chromextension
-A simple chrome extension that saves leads from webpages
+A simple Javascript chrome extension that saves leads from webpages